 Let’s not forget that many successful cyberattacks stem from email phishing campaigns, which trick people into giving up information in order to access and exploit valuable or sensitive systems.

 One method that malicious actors employ is display name spoofing, changing the display name of an email sender to appear as if the email comes from someone’s boss or CEO—

-Luckily, Paubox Email Suite Premium comes with our patent-pending ExecProtect feature, which prevents display name spoofing emails from hitting the inbox.
+Luckily, Paubox Email Suite Premium comes with our patented ExecProtect feature, which prevents display name spoofing emails from hitting the inbox.
 It also includes robust spam filtering and blocks emails containing viruses, such as malware or ransomware.

 In addition, our Premium subscription includes email archiving and data loss prevention (DLP), to keep unauthorized employees from accidentally or maliciously transmitting unauthorized information via email.